How to Plant a Tree with Blue Water Baltimore

 |Blue Water Baltimore’s Water Quality Scientist, Barbara, safely pounding stakes next to a sweet gum tree in Hillcrest Park|

 Tie the tree to only two stakes.
 Measure out a piece of green webbing tree tie and wrap it around the tree trunk first, preferably in the top 1/3 of the tree trunk above a branch connection so the tie doesn’t slide down the trunk.
+Use your soil knife to cut it.
 Then cross it and tie it around the stakes with a square knot.

 The ties should be taut but not too tight, allowing the tree flexibility to blow in the wind.
 Tight ties can lead to girdling and lack of root growth & stability if not properly maintained.